LincaMarius/FPGA_7_Segment_Display_Driver/1_ Digit_Display/README_1.md

 The electrical diagram for connecting the 7 Segment LED display, digit 7 (the one positioned on the right) of the common cathode type on the Piswords FPGA board to the FPGA pins, or digit 5 ​​(the one positioned on the right) of the common cathode type on the ALINX AX301 FPGA board to the FPGA pins is shown in figure 1.C.

 ![ Figure 1 ](/Pictures/Figure1.png)

+## Display BCD encoded binary number on a 7 Segment Common Carod type LED display
+BCD stands for Binary-Coded Decimal and is used In computing and electronic systems is a class of Binary Encodings of decimal numbers where each digit is represented by a fixed number of bits, usually four.

+BCD encoding is not unique, there are many variations.
+I will use simple BCD encoding, also called 8421 encoding.